learn-co-curriculum/python-p3-debugging-with-ipdb/README.md

 `ipdb` is another Python REPL with some added functionality.
 It is built on top of `pdb`, a REPL in Python's standard library, and provides helpful features such as tab completion, syntax highlighting, and better tracebacks.
-When you enter `ipdb`, youare entering a brand new interactive environment.
+When you enter `ipdb`, you are entering a brand new interactive environment.
 For any code you want to play with in the Python shell, you have to copy and paste or write your code in the Python shell itself. ipdb, on the other hand, is like a REPL that you can inject into your program.